yli3/GetData_CourseProject/CodeBook.md

 - `subject`:  `integer(1)` with possible values from 1 to 30.
 - `group`: `character(1)`, either "train" or "test".
-- `activity`: `character(1)`, with one of six possible values:
+- `activity`: `factor`, with six levels:
   - WALKING
   - WALKING\_UPSTAIRS
   - WALKING\_DOWNSTAIRS
   - SITTING
   - STANDING
   - LAYING
-- `measure`: `character(1)`, with one of 66 possible values detailed in the following section.
+- `measure`: `factor` with 66 levels, indicating the type of measure.
+Possible values enumerated and described in detail in the following section.
 - `value`: `numeric(1)` measurement value for a given trial. (*`tidy.whole`* only)
 - `average`: `numeric(1)` measurement average value over all trials for a given subject/activity pair. (*`tidy.average`* only)

 ## Measure Dictionary

 There are 66 different measures of interest.
 These measures were taken by either accelerometer or gyroscope embedded sensors in Samsung Galaxy SII smartphones.
-Full details of sensor parameters may be found in the `features_info.txt` file included in the source Human Activity Recognition dataset.
+Full details of sensor parameters and calculation steps may be found in the `features_info.txt` file included in the source Human Activity Recognition dataset.

-The following naming convention is used for the 66 measures.
+The following naming convention is used for the 66 measures:

-    prefix + component + units + "."type"." + stat
+    prefix + component + units + .type. + stat

 1. **prefix**:
   - *time* for a time-domain signal.